wh120/flutter_fcm/README.md

 ## Why flutter_fcm?

 - 🚀 Easy to use
-- ⚡ Supports local notification
+- ❤ Supports local notification
+- 🛡️ Null safety
+- ⚡ On notification Received/Pressed works in all states: foreground,background and even when app is closed(not running)

 ## Usage